hodak/todoist-to-inbox/README.md

 todoist-to-inbox
 ================

 Self-hosted way to quickly add items to Your Todoist inbox without signing in.
-Useful when inspiration comes down on public computers.
+Useful for writing down inspiration that comes when sitting at a public computer.

 How to use
 ----------